AN/FPS-23: Fluttar

 Development of another solution began at the MIT-backed Lincoln Laboratory.
 Although similar to the MCL in layout, it worked along different principles.
 Instead of the signal being scattered along the line between the two stations, the antennas were aimed about 15 degrees "forward" of the line between the two stations.
 When an aircraft entered this area, it would scatter back to the receiver as before, but in this case the aircraft's motion would shift the frequency of the signal.
 This effect had first been noticed in television signals when aircraft flew overhead, which is where it gained the name "flutter" for the way the image shifted back and forth on the screen.

 Because the system received a signal that was not the original frequency, by comparing the original to the received signal, the Doppler shift could be measured to reveal the speed of the target, which allowed it to filter out any slow-moving targets like birds.
 The system was set to filter out anything under 125 mph.
-Another advantage of Fluttar over MCL was that by using multiple Doppler filters in the receiver, the approximate velocity and direction (north or south) could be determined.
+Another advantage of Fluttar over MCL was that by using multiple Doppler filters in the receiver, the approximate velocity and direction of travel (north or south) could be determined.

 The only downside to this approach was that it did not rely on the forward scattering of the signal, so it did not take advantage of the very large effective signals available to the MCL system, which can be orders of magnitude larger than the backscatter used in traditional radars.
 As a consequence, the Fluttar system would have to be much larger and more powerful to provide the same range performance.